-

 Are there specific legal requirements or preferences regarding the choice of entity and/or equity structure for early-stage businesses that are seeking venture capital funding in the jurisdiction?

-For founders who pursue an initial public offering in the future, there is also the option of setting up a German stock corporation (Aktiengesellschaft).
-However, in Germany a stock cooperation involves from scratch increased organizational and legal efforts for the founding team.
-In addition, the share capital of a German stock cooperation is at least EUR 50,000.00.
+For founders with a long-term objective of pursuing an initial public offering, there also exists the option of setting up a German stock corporation (Aktiengesellschaft).
+However, in Germany a stock corporation involves increased organizational and legal efforts and requires a minimum share capital of EUR 50,000.00.
 Therefore, the formation of German stock corporations is the exception rather than the rule.
-If the desire to go public arises after the founding process, a German limited liability company can also be converted into a German stock corporation by way of a change of legal form without creating tax disadvantages.
+If the desire to go public arises after the founding process, a limited liability company can be converted into a stock corporation by way of a change of legal form (Formwechsel) without creating tax disadvantages.

 -